patricksavalle/devops-project-template/content/integration-standard.md

   - Replay
   - Security

+  -> this is the responsibility of the application layer

 - [ ] Use open standards
   - AMQP 1.0 for high-speed messaging, IoT, M2M, A2A, B2B (synchronous and asynchronous, unicast en multicast)
   - HTTP/1.1 and HTTP/2 for IoT, A2A, B2B, C2A (synchronous, services and resources)
-  - MQTT 3.x and 5.x for IoT on lightweight devices as fallback for AMQP
+  - MQTT 3.x and 5.x for IoT on lightweight and edge devices as fallback for AMQP

 - [ ] Always use fully qualified domain names